Blurpex/notes/Jobs/General.md

 - During my capstone project, I worked on a restaurant management system.
 Although I was proud of it, it was very similar to other products such as DoorDash and UberEats.
 Our advisor provided critical feedback, suggesting we add voice command capability to make our project more unique.
 - Initially, I was uncertain about this direction, as it required us to learn natural language processing (NLP) and integrate speech to text services.
 However, I recognized the potential benefits and embraced the challenge.
 I took the lead in researching NLP and experimenting with voice commands.
 - This advice resulted in a standout application that not only differentiated us in a competitive market but also significantly enhanced the user experience.
 Not only that I also learned a few new things that I otherwise would have not learned.
+## biggest strength
+- I would consider flexibility to be my biggest strength.
+As a recent graduate, I am open to new opportunitiesI can fit into any mold the company wants me to,
+## biggest weakness
+- I see my weaknesses as things I need to improve on, so the thing I need to improve the most on is public speaking.
+I tend to get nervous when addressing large audiences.
+I have taken public speaking course which has significantly improved my ability handle this anxiety.
+## experience
+- Although I don't have professional experience relevant to this role, I've gained experience through my projects, particularly in developing restaurant management system and a stock tracking platform.
+These projects have given me insight into working in a team environment , the software development lifecycle, and various technologies relevant to this role such as [insert technologies].